xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 ```
 ...
 OR ...

-Use Postman or some such tool to do the same thing.
+Use Postman or some such tool to do the same thing:
 `POST` to the url `http://localhost:5000/managed/Tutorial/User/1` (be careful about using the right port!) using this post body:

 ```